Putin builds new union on ashes of Soviet empire

 Putin struck a chord among many Russians in 2005 when he described the Soviet Union’s collapse as a geopolitical catastrophe and said “old ideals” had been destroyed.

-His dream of a “powerful supra-national union” of sovereign states based on the EU model, connecting Europe and the Asia-Pacific, capitalized on nostalgia for stable prices, predictable government and open borders.
+His dream of a “powerful supra-national union” of sovereign states based on the EU model, connecting Europe and the Asia-Pacific, capitalised on nostalgia for stable prices, predictable government and open borders.

 Thursday’s treaty, which comes into force on Jan.
 1, deepens the ties forged when the three countries took the initial step of creating a customs union in 2010.
 It will guarantee free transit of goods, services, capital and workforce and coordinate policy for major economic sectors.